Log in

 2. The Perfect Day

-Imagine working just part time for yourself.
+Imagine just working part time for yourself.

 How would that look?

-Many of the people I came across in banking that went from the old way, to the new way of living and working created their own little online business.
+Many of the customers I came across in banking that went from the old way to the new way had created their own little online business.

 And the crazy thing..